MoleMan1024/audiowagon/docs/faq.markdown

 - when AudioWagon is running, you can switch to *radio app* and back to AudioWagon both using your voice.
 However you can *not* switch to AudioWagon when a different *media app* is running (for example Spotify).
 Commands such as "Play Michael Jackson on AudioWagon" appear to *not* work
-- a Google Podcast app is sometimes shown in the main display after uttering a voice command, even when that app has never been installed
 - sometimes the TTS voice says "Sorry, an error has occured" although the app has executed the command just fine